Healthcare Assistant Visa Sponsorship Jobs in Washington

 Which visa types are most common for healthcare assistant roles in Washington?

-The H-1B is rarely used for healthcare assistant roles because most positions do not meet the specialty occupation requirement of a bachelor's degree in a specific field.
-More common pathways include the H-2B for temporary non-agricultural workers, EB-3 for unskilled or semi-skilled permanent positions, and TN status for Canadian and Mexican nationals in qualifying healthcare occupations.
+The H-1B visa is rarely used for healthcare assistant roles because most positions do not meet the specialty occupation requirement of a bachelor's degree in a specific field.
+More common pathways include the H-2B visa for temporary non-agricultural workers, EB-3 for unskilled or semi-skilled permanent positions, and TN visa status for Canadian and Mexican nationals in qualifying healthcare occupations.
 Eligibility depends on the specific duties and employer circumstances.

 Which cities in Washington have the most healthcare assistant sponsorship jobs?